Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: Combinatorial Data Augmentation Helps WiFi RTT Positioning

 \subsection{Initial Setting}

-We conducted field experiments at the underground parking lot at Building 11 in Korea Railroad Research Institute, Uiwang, Korea.
+We conducted field experiments at the underground parking lot of Building 11 at Korea Railroad Research Institute, Uiwang, Korea.
 We use $10$ WiFi APs designed based on Qualcomm IPQ $4018$ ($N=10$) and one Google Pixel2 XL smartphone, both of which support FTM.
-We deploy the APs at $2$ meters height at different locations.
-On the other hand, the user holds the smartphone at the height of $1.1$ (m).
+We deploy the APs at $2$ meters in height at different locations.
+On the other hand, the user holds the smartphone at a height of $1.1$ (m).
 The user walks around the experiment site, defined as one experiment.
 Each experiment comprises $34$ MPs.
-At each MP, the smartphone records RTTs and the measurements of built-in IMUs like accelerometer and gyroscope.
+At each MP, the smartphone records RTTs and the measurements of built-in IMUs like accelerometers and gyroscopes.
 We repeated this experiment $12$ times for one hour. {Several experiment photos and the experimental site's floor plan are given in Fig. \ref{ExperimentSite}.}

 For CDA, the number of APs needed for deriving one PEL is set as three ($M=3$).
 It is the minimum number for unique positioning and provides the best positioning accuracy among all possible numbers, explained in the sequel.
 Thus, the number of AP selections $L$ specified in \eqref{Each_PEL} becomes ${10 \choose 3}=120$.
 Given each AP selection $\mathcal{M}_{\ell}$, $\ell=1,\cdots 120$, we use the LLS-RS method in \cite{Guvenc2008} as a function $g_{M}$ to derive the corresponding PEL, say $\boldsymbol{z}_{\ell}=g_{3}(\boldsymbol{\tau}, \mathcal{M}_{\ell})$.
 At each MP, we compute a set of PELs as